Spoilers For ‘The Young And The Restless’: Mariah Faces Danger Head On

 Tessa is angry about yet another threat, and they send the stalker a message.
 The message asks what Mariah did to upset the person and offers to talk things out, which seems like an unsafe strategy.
 However, when another text comes in, Mariah is scared it’s from the stalker, and when it’s not, she and Tessa assume that the response manages to scare the person.

 It’s quite a mystery.
 Who would send Mariah these types of messages?
-It is easy to assume that it’s a crazed fan of GC Buzz especially given the first one’s mention of gossip.
+It is easy to assume that it’s a crazed fan of GC Buzz, especially given the first one’s mention of gossip.
 However, it makes sense that perhaps it’s also somebody who knows Mariah or her family.
 Possibly, Mia (Noemi Gonzalez) is working to get some payback because of Sharon (Sharon Case) and Rey’s (Jordi Vilasuso) relationship.
 Mia knows where Mariah lives and has reasonable access to get to her, and hurting Mariah would hurt Sharon deeply.

 Of course, it could be any number of other villains from the talk show host’s past or even somebody brand new.
 One problem is that Mariah turned down Devon’s (Bryton James) offer of security, which means she’s exposed if somebody does decide to step things up and attack.
 Lola’s (Sasha Calle) recent attack nearly cost her life, and somebody could gravely injure Mariah if she’s not careful.